simul/simul.github.io/changelist.md

 Wed 23 Dec : Commodore rendering fixed for SDK 2.000
 Fri 18 Dec : Fix for sun direction override not correctly transforming the sun sprite
 Tue 15 Dec : Fix Rain texture overlays and PrecipitationRenderer keeps a copy of the last skylight cubemap for debugging.
 Other minor fixes for rain.sfx
-Mon 14 Dec : Fix for Lightpass texture when rendering lightning in OpenGL.
-Mon 14 Dec : BaseWeatherRenderer::RenderCompositingTextures() new layer for texture debugging.
-Fix GLSL for invalid operands to "*" in GLSL for lightning_CS_BranchFractal_c.glsl
-Fri 11 Dec : CloudConstants changed to meet GLSL std140.
-OpenGLSample.cpp updated.
-TrueSkyRenderer::RenderStandard() returns if there's no view.

 <hr>